-Now Play This began in September 2015, with a three-day prototype festival running 4-6 September (see pictures of the event, the exhibition line-up, talks, and special events on Friday, Saturday and Sunday).
+Now Play This began in September 2015, led by founding Director Holly Gramazio, with a three-day prototype festival running 4-6 September (see pictures of the event, the exhibition line-up, talks, and special events on Friday, Saturday and Sunday).

 In 2016 we ran from 1-3 April, looking particularly at games that addressed embodiment and player creativity, with a core exhibition running throughout and special events on the Friday, Saturday and Sunday.
-See pictures from the event below, or take a look at the exhibition line-up.
+See the exhibition line-up here.

 In 2017 Now Play This moved to 7-9th April, with a core exhibition, special events and a sister exhibition Game Changers running for a month in the Terrace Rooms at Somerset House.
 See the exhibition lineup here and the events here.